Online Letting Agents vs. the High Street

 An overview of what to consider:

-There are lots of letting agents on the market – whether it’s online or the high street.
+There are lots of letting agents on the market – whether it’s online or on the high street.
 But with so much choice, it can be difficult to pick the right one.
 You must consider factors like fees, services, performance, and regulatory associations.
 Sites like Rentround allow landlords to find their ideal letting agent for free.
 By simply entering your postcode and a few property details, you can compare letting agents in your area.
 But if you don’t want to rely on a tickbox system, considering certain factors on your own can help.

 Firstly, consider the services on offer and what you’re paying for.
 Most letting agents offer the following services, whether they are online or on the high street: